 TEXAS SCOTTISH RITE HOSPITAL FOR CHILDREN

-Each year, Texas Scottish Rite Hospital for Children provides extensive treatment and therapy for thousands of children challenged by orthopaedic conditions including scoliosis, clubfoot, congenital dislocated hip, Legg-Perthes, limb-length differences, hand conditions and learning disorders, such as dyslexia.
+Each year, Texas Scottish Rite Hospital for Children provides extensive treatment and therapy for thousands of children challenged by orthopedic conditions including scoliosis, clubfoot, congenital dislocated hip, Legg-Perthes, limb-length differences, hand conditions and learning disorders, such as dyslexia.

 The hospital had 34,801 outpatient visits and performed 1,855 surgeries during fiscal 2014.
 All of our physicians hold faculty appointments at UT Southwestern and are renowned for extraordinary patient care, outstanding research and teaching of medical students, residents and fellows from around the world.
 More than 800 dedicated volunteers play an active role at TSRHC, supporting a staff of more than 800 full-time employees.
 The volunteers assist in patient care and administration, donating more than 87,000 hours last year.

 # # #